 LANGSHAW, Frank.
 1390.
 Private KEH.
 Enlisted 6/01/1915.
 Entered France 5/05/1915.
 Transferred as Private, Labour Corps, 230752.
 Discharged 16/08/1917 due to sickness.
 Born in 1892.
 Awarded Silver War Badge 260009.
 Entitled to 1914/15 Star trio.

 LAURENSON, Daniel George.
 Warrant Officer Class 1 KEH.
 Serjeant, 7/77.
 Canterbury Mounted Rifles named to this unit on 1914/15 Star now in a private collection (sold in 2017).
 1914/15 Star to 7/77 WO1 D. G. LAURENSON, N.Z.E.F. sold in New Zealand by Military Memorabilia together with a 9ct gold fob with ferns & crossed rifles on the obverse, the reverse engraved ‘IN RECOGNITION OF LIEUT.
 D.G.
 LAURENSEN’S SERVICE TO THE EMPIRE IN WAR WITH CENTRAL POWERS, 1914-18 FROM PT.
 PT.
 PATRIOTIC SOCIETY ‘, an 8th Southland MR cap badge (missing lugs), a KEH hat badge, NZMR brass shoulder title & brass number ‘8’.
 Daniel George Laurenson, enlisted Canterbury Mounted Rifles on 14/08/1914, embarked Wellington 16/10/1914 with the Main Body, served in Egypt, posted to England 18/08/1916, posted to No.2 Cavalry Cadet Squadron, Kildare, Ireland on 1/09/1916, Commissioned Lieutenant in the KEH in the U.K and was discharged from the NZEF 13/01/1917, saw service at Passchendaele, and later in Italy with XIth Corps, returning to France in March 1918.
 During the German offensive on the Channel Ports in 1918, the Regiment was put in on 9 April, to stiffen the right of the Portuguese Division.
 When the regiment reached the position, it was found to be unoccupied and for 10 hours the KEH took the brunt of the German offensive.
 They fought a German Division at short range, unsupported by any British Artillery for eight hours, that enabled the British Division to fill the gap.
 When the Infantry withdrew across the La Bassee Canal, the Regiment were ordered to save three threatened bridges.
 The KEH drove the Germans from the bridge they were to hold and on 11th April they were instructed to blow up the bridge when they found themselves completely surrounded.
-In the four days of fighting the regiment, 450 strong, had 10 officers & 150 other ranks killed.
-To save further casualties, the regiment surrendered, and Lieutenant Laurenson found himself to be a Prisoner of War.
+In the four days of fighting the Regiment, 450 strong, had 10 officers & 150 other ranks killed.
+To save further casualties, the Regiment surrendered, and Lieutenant Laurenson found himself to be a Prisoner of War.
 He was held at a camp in Pforzheim in Germany and was repatriated to England on 3/12/1918.
-Laurenson was issued the 1914/15 Star on 16/05/1922 but does not appear to have ever been issued the 1914/18 War & Victory Medals which were supposed to be issued in the UK.
+Laurenson was issued the 1914/15 Star on 16/05/1922 but does not appear to have ever been issued his British War and Victory Medals which were supposed to be issued in the UK.
 Born 17/09/1891 at Pleasant Point, New Zealand and died 2/06/1961 at Wanganui, New Zealand.
 Accompanying image of medal and badges sold courtesy of Military Memorabilia.

 LAVERS, H. H. 6.
 Lance Corporal KEH.
-Awarded Coronation medal 1911 as a Private (Trooper).
+Awarded Coronation Medal 1911 as a Private (Trooper).
 Became an Infantry Officer and served in France.
 Possibly with Royal West Kent Regiment as a Lieutenant.

 LAWRANCE, Frederick E. 1924.
 Private.
 Transferred as Private, Army Pay Corps 17080.
 Entitled to British War and Victory Medals.